Did you know that Thanksgiving is tomorrow?

 Coat pan with non-stick cooking spray.

-Place rolls on pan and cover with plastic wrap.
+Place rolls on a pan and cover with plastic wrap.

 Let rolls rise for two hours.